Health and social care rights

-Unlike healthcare provided by the NHS, most social care is not free at the point of delivery.
-You may be asked by your local authority to pay something towards the social care you receive, depending on your financial circumstances (see our page on financial assessments).
+Unlike healthcare provided by the NHS, most social care isn't free at the point of delivery.
+You may be asked by your local authority to pay something towards it.
+This will depend on your financial circumstances.
 There are exceptions to this, such as section 117 aftercare, which is always free.

 If you're a carer, the local authority has a duty to assess and meet your needs for support (if your needs meet the eligibility criteria).
 See our page on carers' social care rights for more information.

 Care Act 2014